dstl/YAWNING-TITAN/docs/source/creating_a_network_gui.rst

 Gettting started
 ################

-To get started, Navigate to the network manager page from the sidebar or main menu
+To get started, Navigate to the network manager (node tree icon) page from the sidebar or main menu

 .. image:: ../_static/create_template_network.gif
   :width: 800
-  :alt: create alternative network
+  :alt: create network

 Copying a network
 ######################